 Global private equity financing for biotechnology in therapeutics and diagnostics reached over US$13.5 billion in the year up to October 2019,1 but the distribution pool for this is ever-expanding, as the number of biotech companies continues to rise.
 How can a biotech company looking for funding ensure that it stands out from the crowd?

 Clearly, a company with an effective and experienced management structure is important, as is the potential size of the market for the product.
 However, developing a competitive edge over existing or future competitors is key.

-All biotech companies believe they have such an advantage, but the world is littered with products and services that were technologically superior but failed.
-Have you ever wondered why Amazon’s Kindle is the go-to e-book reader?
+All biotech companies believe they have such an advantage, but the world is littered with products and services that were technologically superior but which failed.
+Have you ever wondered why Amazon’s Kindle is the go-to ebook reader?
 At the time, Sony had produced one that was larger, lighter and had a better screen, but Amazon won out.
 Why?
 Simply because they changed people’s beliefs about the whole area.

-Professor Ron Adner of Tuck Business School in Dartmouth explains further in his book ‘The Wide Lens: A New Strategy for Innovation’.
+Professor Ron Adner of Tuck School of Business in Dartmouth, Hanover, NH, USA explains further in his book The Wide Lens: A New Strategy for Innovation.

-All their current beliefs about how cancer can and should be treated will be challenged by this new approach and until these beliefs change, their clinical behaviours of using surgery or chemotherapy will not.
+All their current beliefs about how cancer can and should be treated will be challenged by this new approach, and until these beliefs change, their clinical behaviours of using surgery or chemotherapy will not.

 Alpharmaxim helps biotech companies with this and similar challenges by working with them to develop a narrative that gives purpose and relevance to their scientific and investor communications.
 By identifying beliefs and behaviours that need to be changed, and the individual steps necessary to do so, we can help plot a path towards developing communications to overcome the barriers all new treatment modalities face on their way to becoming an accepted approach.